-This course introduces computer programming using a high level language.
+This course introduces procedural computer programming for Engineering applications.
 Emphasis is placed on event-driven programming methods, including creating and manipulating data, sequencing, iteration, and blocking of code.
 Upon completion, students should be able to design, code, test and debug at a beginning level.